 We love our readers.
-Not only are they often smarter and more knowledgeable than us, they also have no qualms in letting us know when we’re wrong—always pushing us to be at the top of our game.
+Not only are they often smarter and more knowledgeable than we are, they also have no qualms in letting us know when we’re wrong—always pushing us to be at the top of our game.

-Like the time I mislabeled a parquet floor pattern in Love Story: At Home with a Pair of Parisians and a reader wrote in and informed me that what I had said was “herringbone” was actually “chevron.”
-If we were splitting hairs, I wanted to know why and consulted Henry Hudson from Cheville Parquet, a York, England-based wood flooring company who have just opened their first London showroom.
-Apparently it’s all in the zigzag.
-"In the chevron, the wood blocks run point to point and the ends are cut at an angle to create a continuous zigzag design," Hudson says.
-"With the herringbone, the wood blocks finish perpendicular to each other, resulting in a broken zigzag."
+Like the time I mislabeled a parquet floor pattern and a reader wrote in and informed me that what I had said was “herringbone” was actually “chevron.”
+If we were splitting hairs, I wanted to know why—and consulted Henry Hudson from Cheville Parquet, a York, England-based wood flooring company who opened their first London showroom back in 2013.
+Apparently, it’s all in the zigzag, he told me.
+Read on for the details.

-Because all the blocks have to be cut at an angle to create the zig zag, the Chevron pattern costs more to produce than the Herringbone.
-Does this mean it looks better?
-Let us know what you think in the comments below.
+Because all the blocks have to be cut at an angle to create the zigzag, the chevron pattern costs more to produce than the herringbone.
+Do you like the pricier look?
+Let us know what you think in the Comments below.

 N.B.
 This post is an update.
 It originally ran on April 29, 2013, as part of our Renovation & Reclamation week.